Formal Casket Watch

 Watch Guard Change

-NOTE: When changing Watch, the guards DO NOT salute each other, they are to only salute the flag/deceased.
+NOTE: When changing Watch, the guards DO NOT salute each other, there is no precedent for exchanging salutes for guards.
+They are to only salute the flag/deceased.

 1. The Watch Guards and the Watch Commander enter the room and form up at the back of the chapel at Attention.
-The WC gives the subdued command, Step, and all three members begin marching toward the casket at Slow Time (60-90 steps per minute)
+The WC gives the subdued command, Step, and all three members begin marching toward the casket at Slow Time.

-3. All three automatically salute (with a three-second count up and down).
-DO NOT SALUTE EACH OTHER, the salute is for the flag.
+4. All three oncoming guards and WC automatically salute (with a three-second count up and down).
+Again, DO NOT SALUTE EACH OTHER, the salute is for the flag.
 The guards at the casket do not salute.

-4. Upon dropping their salutes, all four guards exchange places in the same amount of steps without flanking and execute a three-count about face.
-When all guards reach their spots, the off-going team salutes, and after dropping their salutes the newly placed guards go to Stand at Ease while the WC and relieved guards execute a modified Three-Count About Face (“T”, “L” Step) and depart.
+5. Upon dropping their salutes, all four guards march forward and over to exchange places in the same amount of steps without flanking and execute a three-count about face.
+When the guards turn, the off-going team salutes, and after dropping their salutes the newly placed guards go to Stand at Ease while the WC and relieved guards execute a Three-Count “T”, “L” and Step and depart.

 Casket Watch Guard Change: Entrance